isomerpages/sportsg-corp/_what-we-do/Anti Doping Singapore/Testing Pool Athletes.md

 Athletes give written notice to ADS and their NSA of their retirement from sport using [ADS Return to Competition Notification Form](/anti-doping-singapore/resources/policies-and-forms)

 International Federations also have their own RTP for international-level athletes.
 Athletes who have been included in their International Federation and ADS RTP, have to be aware of the [ADS Anti-Doping Rules](/anti-doping-singapore/resources/policies-and-forms/) (link to PDF Anti-Doping Rules) and those of their International Federation's.

+**ATHLETE WHEREABOUTS OBLIGATION**

+Whereabouts obligations for Athletes in the ADS RTP and ADS DTP include:

+Providing accurate and complete whereabouts information to ADS when included into the ADS RTP and ADS DTP and every quarter thereafter.

+Immediately update any information in a previously provided whereabouts filing if it is incomplete, inaccurate or has changed.

+For the case of the ADS RTP athlete only - being accessible daily for testing during the 60-minute time slot chosen by the athlete at the precise location specified on the whereabouts filing for the entire 60-minute period and at the other regular locations set forth in the athlete's whereabouts filing at the times specified; and

+For the case of the ADS DTP athlete only - being accessible for testing at the regular locations set forth in the athlete's whereabouts filing at the times specified.

+WHEREABOUTS FILING REQUIREMENTS

+Athlete whereabouts filing and updates shall be made through WADA's online Anti-Doping Administration and Management System (ADAMS).